Li Qiang: Premiership (2023–)

-Following the 1st Plenary Session of the 20th CCP Central Committee, held after the closing day of the 20th Party Congress in October 2022, Li was appointed to the CCP Politburo Standing Committee as its second-ranking member.
+Following the first plenary session of the 20th CCP Central Committee, held after the closing day of the 20th Party Congress in October 2022, Li was elected to the CCP Politburo Standing Committee as its second-ranking member.
 Effectively putting him on track to become the premier, observers speculated that the lack of Central Government experience would make him heavily dependent on support from Xi to run the State Council.
 On 28 October, he was succeeded by Chen Jining as the party secretary of Shanghai.
 Reuters reported on 3 March 2023, citing sources, that Li pushed for the quick relaxation of zero-COVID rules in late 2022, resisting pressure from Xi, who wanted to slow the pace of the reopening.
 It also reported that Li had become the head of the CCP's COVID taskforce, and had also encouraged local governments to continue loosening COVID restrictions.

-In December 2022, Li gave attended the opening ceremony of the 13th National Congress of the All-China Federation of Industry and Commerce and gave a speech "on behalf of the Communist Party's Central Committee and the State Council", hinting at his role in the State Council.
-Li took office as premier on 11 March during the first session of the 14th National People's Congress, taking over from Li Keqiang.
+In December 2022, Li attended the opening ceremony of the 13th National Congress of the All-China Federation of Industry and Commerce and gave a speech "on behalf of the Communist Party's Central Committee and the State Council", hinting at his role in the State Council.
+Li was appointed as premier by the National People's Congress on 11 March after being nominated by President Xi Jinping during the first session of the 14th National People's Congress, taking over from Li Keqiang.
 He is the first person since Zhou Enlai to rise directly to premiership from local government without any prior working experience in the central government, especially as a vice premier.

 Domestic policy

 Since becoming the premier, Li has attempted to reassure private entrepreneurs and restore confidence after the damage caused by zero-COVID restrictions, lifted in December 2022, and regulatory campaigns undertaken by the government; he also reportedly persuaded Alibaba Group founder Jack Ma to return to China after he spent a year overseas.
 Special study sessions of the State Council, similar to the Politburo collective study sessions, were established under Li Qiang in March 2023, after an amendment to the State Council Work Regulations.
-The new rules also re-established the Premier’s Work Meeting, abolished in 2003, and reduced the frequency of executive meetings of the State Council.
+The new rules also re-established the Premier's Work Meeting, abolished in 2003, and reduced the frequency of executive meetings of the State Council.
 Li has held more plenary meetings of the State Council compared to his predecessors Wen Jiabao and Li Keqiang.
 Though these meetings previously focused mostly on formalities, Li has used them to issue more authoritative instructions.